realodix/dessert-dev/README.md

 Assert::that('string')->not->isInt();
 ```

-### Assertion Aliases
+### Alias Assertions

-In addition to assertions, NextProject offers you a set of assertion aliases.
-For the full list of **assertion aliases**, please refer to [assertion aliases](/docs/AssertionAliases.md) documentation.
+In addition to assertions, NextProject offers you a set of alias assertions.
+For the full list of **alias assertions**, please refer to [Alias Assertions](/docs/AliasAssertions.md) documentation.

 ## Extending